 So when your credit score is calculated, it takes into account not just how much debt you have, but what kind of debt you have.
 This knowledge can help you focus your goals if and when you decide to aggressively pay off your debts.

 It’s best to start off with anything owed on a credit card or retail card because not only do they typically carry higher interest rates, they also are weighted more heavily when your credit utilization ratio is calculated for your credit score.

 Getting the Best Credit Utilization Score

-To get around this technicality, either stop using your credit cards for at least a month before submitting a financing application, or pay on your account multiple times a month so the balance never looks to high.
+To get around this technicality, you can do one of two things.
+Either stop using your credit cards for at least a month before submitting a financing application or pay on your account multiple times a month so the balance never looks too high.
 That’s especially helpful if you rely on any of your cards for some type of rewards program.

 If you do regularly carry a balance on your credit cards, and it’s around or above 30% of your overall credit limit, there are still some things you can do to help boost your credit score.
 The most obvious one is to pay off your debt as aggressively as possible.
 This will increase your score in a variety of categories, but especially in the credit utilization category.

 Remember the subcategories of credit utilization: not only does your credit score consider the overall ratio of your credit spending, it also factors in each individual line of credit.

 So, if you’ve maxed out one card and don’t have much charged on the others, focus on getting the high balance card paid down first.
 There are many other strategies for how to pay down credit card debt, but this is the best one for getting your credit score to increase as quickly as possible.